Skip to content

 Do I need to close a file in Python if I use the 'with' statement?

-No — that's the entire point of using 'with'.
-The context manager protocol guarantees that __exit__ is called when the block ends, which closes the file handle automatically.
-You only need an explicit close() if you opened the file without 'with', which you should avoid in production code.
+No — that is the entire point of the 'with' statement.
+The context manager protocol guarantees that the file's __exit__ method is called when the block ends, which closes the file handle automatically.
+You do not need an explicit close() call and should not add one, as it would be redundant.

 How do I read a file that might not exist yet without getting an error?